CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 Recorder and  VerifyIO
 ----------------------

-VerifyIO_ can be used to determine an application's compatability with UnifyFS as well as aid in narrowing down what an application may need to change to become compatible with UnifyFS.
+VerifyIO_ can be used to determine an application's compatibility with UnifyFS as well as aid in narrowing down what an application may need to change to become compatible with UnifyFS.